TOILmodular/CONTINUUM/README.md

 5. Put on the front panel and fix the four toggle switches with screws to the front panel.
 <img width="400" src="https://github.com/TOILmodular/CONTINUUM/assets/97026614/69aa4c0d-e5ec-44ce-b7de-616c2267384e">

-You can see in the picture that the control board and the front panel are not exactly parallel, because the headers connecting the touch pads are slightly higher than the other parts connecting to the front panel.
+You can see in the picture that the control board and the front panel are not exactly parallel, because the headers connecting the touch pads are slightly higher than the switches.

 6. Check the position of the L-shaped header on the backside of the front panel and gently twist it against the control PCB until the header pins fit to the solder pads.
    Then solder the header pins to the front panel.
 <img width="400" src="https://github.com/TOILmodular/CONTINUUM/assets/97026614/09f35f1b-4e27-4718-ac10-771c0cfce7b1">

 7. Solder the four toggle switches to the control board PCB.
+8. Carefully remove the front panel, which will require disconnecting the headers for the touch pads.
-8. Remove the front panel carefully in order to place all other switches, jacks, pots and LEDs.
+9. Place all other switches, jacks, pots and LEDs.
-9. Put the front panel back on.
+10. Put the front panel back on.
 Make sure that the headers between the front panel and the control board for the touch pads are connected.
-10. Fix all parts at the front panel with nuts.
+11. Fix all parts at the front panel with nuts.
-11. Solder all parts on the control board.
+12. Solder all parts on the control board.